GranuFlo and Dialysis

 FDA Recalls GranuFlo

-Subsequently, in March 2012, the FDA issued a Class I recall of GranuFlo and NaturaLyte.
-A Class I recall is the most serious and is issued only when “reasonable probability that the use of or exposure to the product will cause serious negative health consequences or death.”
+In March 2012, the FDA issued a Class I recall of GranuFlo and NaturaLyte.
+A Class I recall is the most serious, and it is issued only when “reasonable probability that the use of or exposure to the product will cause serious negative health consequences or death.”
 The FDA determined that GranuFlo was too unsafe to remain on the market any longer.